Event

 Ana Leirner

-Ana leads SFI's training and professional development courses and initiatives including online learning.
+Ana leads Project Learning Tree's Sustainable Forestry Initiative (STI) training and professional development courses and initiatives including online learning.
 She advances the work of the SFI education pillar by ensuring that people working with youth and communities have the knowledge, skills, and confidence needed to advance environmental literacy, stewardship, and green career pathways through the lens of trees and forests.
 Ana also creates online learning opportunities that support youth in forging their unique green career pathway.
 Before joining SFI, Ana worked as a learning designer in various industries, developing courses in topics that included climate and STEM education.
 Ana holds a Master of Education in educational media and technology from Boston University and a Master of Business Administration from Fundação Getulio Vargas in São Paulo, Brazil.
 She lives in the Washington DC area and is passionate about creating a more sustainable future for her family and community.
 Ana also loves taking her Kindergartener outside to do PLT activities!